Marcelo Díaz: Senior

 Six years after his participation with the U-20 team, on 7 September 2011, Díaz was called up by Claudio Borghi to play in the 2014 World Cup qualification against Uruguay and Paraguay, in place of Carlos Carmona, who was banned for his participation in the scandal of "Bautizazo".
 On 11 November, Díaz officially debuted for the Chile senior team in a 4–0 away loss at Centenario Stadium, being replaced by Milovan Mirosevic in the 61st minute.
 Due to his good performances for Universidad de Chile, he was called up for the match against Ghana at PPL Park, in where he played well in a 1–1 draw.
 He started again the qualifiers against Bolivia and Venezuela, both 2–0 away victories, where Díaz excelled.

 2015 Copa América

 Díaz started all six matches in the 2015 Copa América, helping Chile win in a penalty shootout against Argentina, to win their first major international honor.
 For his performances he was named in the Team of the tournament.

+Personal life

+Still a player of Universidad de Chile, Díaz graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile) in December 2024.